 Deter dishonesty and inappropriate behavior

 Your best internal feedback will come from outstanding employees.
 So selecting the best people to begin with becomes critical.
-Here is a review of how to attract and screen the very best: from our Starting My Own Business session on managing employees.
+Here is a review of how to attract and screen the very best: from our Starting a Business session on managing employees.